-Corporate Governance Blueprint 2011 stated that the Board should ensure women participation on board to reach 30% by 2016.
-The Company does not have a policy on boardroom diversity, including gender diversity.
+The Company currently does not have a policy on boardroom diversity, including gender, ethnicity and age diversity.
 The Company will provide equal opportunity to candidates with merit.
 Nonetheless, the Board will give consideration to the gender diversity objectives.
 Currently, the Board has one woman member out of seven members.